-Avoid generic statements (click here to learn more) and, instead, emphasise the benefit of taking action (start your free trial now).
+Avoid generic statements (click here to learn more) and, instead, emphasize the benefit of taking action (start your free trial now).

 It is possible.

-It’s true, getting a decent open and click-through rate takes some work.
+It’s true, getting a decent open and click-through rates takes some work.

 But the good news is that it is possible, and doing so can have a huge impact on your business.